WilliamAvila/LPP-compiler/README.md

 # LPP-compiler
 ## Getting Started
-1.First you need to install flex on Ubuntu 16.04 run `sudo apt install flex` or on MAC OSX you can install it with [homebrew](https://brew.sh/)
+1.First you need to install flex on Ubuntu 16.04 run `sudo apt install flex` or on MAC OSX you can install it with [homebrew](https://brew.sh/) `brew install flex`

 2.Compile lemon `gcc lemon.c -o lemon`

-3.Run the MAKEFILE with `make`
+3.Create the executable running the MAKEFILE with `make`

+4.Run the samples with `./expr < test1.txt`